These baked cauliflower potato patties or cakes are soft and creamy on the inside and incredibly crispy on the outside.

 Although baked in the oven, these cauliflower potato patties are the crispiest patties I have ever made.
 No kidding!!!
 I was truly amazed, and I liked them so much I think I ate 4 or 5 in one go.
 And they're not exactly tiny.

-And another huge plus was that the children liked them as well.
+Another huge plus was that the children liked them too.
 OK, I admit, one cannot really recognize the cauliflower in the patties, so that is the main reason for their lack of complaints, but you can still taste the cauliflower, and to see them eating the patties made my day.

-Some vegetarian meatballs that I also love are these Broccoli Cauliflower "Meatballs" or these Veggies and Chickpea Meatballs.
+Check out more vegetarian patties that I love: Mashed Potato Patties, Broccoli Cauliflower "Meatballs", or Veggies and Chickpea Meatballs.

 Jump to recipe